-Above all, a company’s logo should be clear, simple and easy to read.
+A company’s logo should be clear, simple and easy to read.
 When you begin digging around for great logo brand identity design, you’ll probably find that the most powerful and memorable brands tend to have very simple logos.

 It’s no accident that these brands in the image above all share similar colors.
-Sky blue tones convey lightness, playfulness, imagination, and creativity while darker blues convey a serious, “get down to business” sort of message.
+Sky blue tones convey lightness, playfulness, imagination, and creativity while darker blues convey a trusted, serious, and “get down to business” sort of message.

 3. Cut (or Symmetry)

 Is your logo simple and easy to read?
 Can it be used effectively both in color and in straight black?
 How does your logo score on the diamond scale?
-Submit your logo here to receive a free evaluation!